castroitalo/dev-environment/README.md

   - Download KeePassXC AppImage file.
   - To be able to execute KeePassXC give it permission to be executable.
   - I put all my appimages files in a folder called **AppImages** inside my **Documents** folder.
-- Install and login into Google Chrome and online accounts.
+- Login into Firefox account and all of the online accounts.
 - [Git](https://git-scm.com/) - Versioning tool.
   - `sudo apt install git -y`
   - `git config --global user.name <username>`